 Most orthodontists’ offices will use phone and email as their primary methods of communication.
 Many keep typical weekday business hours and have some weekend availability for emergencies.
 Some may also offer texting and web chat, though it’s rare.

-Regular office visits don’t just give your orthodontist the opportunity to catch problems and make adjustments, they give you the chance to ask questions and share any concerns in person.
+Regular office visits don’t just give your orthodontist the opportunity to catch problems and make adjustments; they give you the chance to ask questions and share any concerns in person.

 3M defers to your orthodontist’s policies for refinements and satisfaction guarantees.